polterguy/phosphorusfive/plugins/p5.web/README.md

 p5.web.session.get:test.my-session-variable
 ```

-All of the object storage Active Events in p5.web, takes a source argument, the same way *[add]* and *[set]* does.
+All of the object storage Active Events in p5.web, takes a source argument, the same way **[add]** and **[set]** does.
 Which allows you to create
-fairly complex sources, using Active Event sources, and so on.
+fairly complex sources, using Active Event sources for instance.
 To store a slightly more complex object into your session, you could use something
 like this.

 ```